Connor Wong Preview, Player Props: Red Sox vs. Royals

-Connor Wong -- with a slugging percentage of .529 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox versus the Kansas City Royals, with Jordan Lyles on the hill, on September 1 at 8:10 PM ET.
+On Saturday, Connor Wong (.559 slugging percentage in past 10 games, including two home runs) and the Boston Red Sox play the Kansas City Royals, whose starting pitcher will be Alec Marsh.
+First pitch is at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-3 with an RBI) against the Astros.
+He had a one-hit showing in his last game (1-for-3) against the Royals.

 Connor Wong Game Info & Props vs. the Royals